docker/docs/_vendor/github.com/docker/scout-cli/docs/scout_cves.md

 The `docker scout cves` command analyzes a software artifact for vulnerabilities.

-If no image is specified, the most recently built image will be used.
+If no image is specified, the most recently built image is used.

 The following artifact types are supported: